 - Protect from Light

 You should seek medical advice in relation to medicines and use only as directed by a healthcare professional.

 Always read the label.
 If symptoms persist see your healthcare professional.

-A colourless to pale yellow or greenish solution in Type 1 colourless and transparent glass ampoule
+A clear colourless to slightly yellow or greenish yellow solution

 Do I need a prescription?

 This medicine is available from a pharmacist and requires a prescription.
 It is